 Prices Corner has a wide range of potential opportunities for meaningful changes (Figure 16).
 The transit center has evolved over time so that it is no longer valued by clientele as a park-and-ride lot location.
 The transit center could be repurposed to improve its relationship to other Prices Corner land uses by bringing uses to the transit center (which could range from conventional redevelopment into retail/service buildings, and/or more interim activating uses such as farmers markets).
-Another opportunity would be to rethink the transit center as part of a broader public/private redevelopment initiative so that the transit station is more central to future redevelopment.
+Another opportunity would be to rethink the transit center as part of a broader public/private redevelopment.
 Similarly, over time, the reconstruction of the SR 141 interchange with SR 2 is an opportunity to better connect the transit center to SR 2.
 Some of these changes may warrant a more focused public/private planning effort (perhaps starting with an incubator step such as an Urban Land Institute Technical Assistance Panel).